Honjamaka’s Ishizuka Travels Japan, Sharing Fateful Encounters and Delicious Memories | FRIDAY DIGITAL

 Illustration: Hidehiko Ishizuka

-First of all, Hokkaido.
-About 30 years ago, I met this dish when I went to a town called Teshio to film a TV drama.
-I think it was winter because the staff around me were wearing jumpers.
+First, Hokkaido.
+About 30 years ago, when I went to a town called Teshio for a TV drama shoot, I encountered this dish.
+Everyone else was wearing jackets, so it was probably winter.

-The rich shijimi clam extract was flavored with a hint of saltiness.
-It was the most “delicious” liquid I had ever encountered.
+The rich shijimi extract with a subtle hint of saltiness—it was the most delicious liquid I had ever encountered.

-After that, I left it to my mother, a kiritanpo pot master, and took a break until the dish was finished.
-When she said, “It’s ready,” I went to the dining table and took a sip of the soup.
+After that, I left the rest to a kiritanpo nabe master, taking a break while she finished it.
+When I heard “It’s ready!” and went to the table, the moment I took a sip of the soup it was just too delicious.
 I shouldn’t have taken a break.
-I should have seen what I was going to put in it.
+I should have watched what went into it.

-The food not only tastes good, but also brings memories.
+Food comes with not just taste, but memories.
 Traveling is fun.
-There are more memories to come, so please look forward to the second installment.
+And there are still many memories to share, so look forward to the second installment.

-Born in Kanagawa Prefecture in 1962.
-Worked with Toshiaki Megumi in the duo “Honjamaka,” and was a member of “Genso!
-Debuya” (TV TOKYO) and other variety shows, as well as an actor and voice actor.
-Currently, he is the Friday MC of “Yoji Goji Days” (TV TOKYO), and is also active on YouTube and Instagram.
+Born in 1962 in Kanagawa Prefecture.
+He performs as part of the duo Honjamaka with Toshiaki Megumi, appearing on variety shows such as “Ganso!
+Debuya” (TV Tokyo), and works as an actor and voice actor.
+Currently, he appears as the Friday MC for “Yojigoji Days” (TV Tokyo) and is active on YouTube and Instagram.

 • Text and illustrations by Hidehiko Ishizuka